Canada Pension Plan – Disability Benefits

-- You have a severe and prolonged disability that impacts your ability to do any work and will last greater than a year.
+- You have a severe and prolonged disability that impacts your ability to do any work and will last for a prolonged, indefinite period.

 The amount you will receive from CPPD depends on how many years you have contributed.
-The average CPPD payment is about $1050/month and the maximum is about $1465/month.
+The average CPPD payment is about $1100/month and the maximum is about $1500/month.
 CPPD is a taxable benefit.

 Many cancer patients find the CPPD application process overwhelming and need guidance.
 Wellspring has assisted hundreds of clients to complete and submit the CPPD application, at no charge.